Amber R. Reed, PhD

 Suburban Fantasies of Consumption and the "Post-Racial" in South Africa

 While apartheid saw constant movement of people for work in the extractive industries and controlled by the infamous pass laws, motivations for and patterns of flux between rural, suburban, and urban areas of the country in the 21st century are very different.
 Many families now aspire to suburban fantasies of consumption and security, as seen in Johannesburg’s rising “security chic” culture in affluent neighborhoods and an incredible array of mega-malls that insulate shoppers from perceived threat.
 Both political and social identification are changing with the migration to suburban life.
-Black South African families today are striving for an “equality of space” in the suburbs, despite deeply entrenched racism and the persistence of apartheid-era racial ideologies.
-Participant observation with residents and real estate agents illuminate how space is marketed in a society that is simultaneously structured around race and ostensibly committed to equality and multiculturalism.
+Black South African youth today are striving for an “equality of space” in the suburbs, despite deeply entrenched racism and the persistence of apartheid-era racial ideologies.
+Participant observation with residents, real estate agents, and schools illuminate how space is marketed in a society that is simultaneously structured around race and ostensibly committed to equality and multiculturalism.
 While both the rural Eastern Cape and the suburban areas of East London provide spaces to understand post-apartheid black lives, digital media play a huge role in crafting suburban imaginaries and contributing to ideologies of race.
 For instance, the South African Broadcasting Corporation (SABC) aired a popular sitcom entitled “Suburban Bliss” in 1996, using humor to profile an upwardly mobile black couple struggling to inhabit neighborhoods still under de facto segregation.
 Thus, television and other visual media both construct and reflect fantasies of consumption and illusions of post-racialism in South Africa.

 Nostalgia After Apartheid: Disillusionment, Youth, and Democracy in South Africa